digitalservicebund/ris-adm-literature/doc/adr/0008-index-table-for-document-units.md

 ## Consequences

-🚧 What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

-* The index table supports all our requirements:
+- The index table supports all our requirements:

-  * We can read the required data from the index table.
+  - We can read the required data from the index table.
-  * We can filter on the index table's fields.
+  - We can filter on the index table's fields.
-  * We can paginate results.
+  - We can paginate results.

-* Our queries on the index table are fast enough for good UX given our domain, use case and amount of data.
+- Our queries on the index table are fast enough for good UX given our domain, use case and amount of data.

-* Our backend code stays "stateless" wrt. the document units.
+- Our backend code stays "stateless" wrt. the document units.
 It's mainly translating requests into database lookups which include all of retrieval, filtering and pagination on the database side.

-* We have introduced duplication: data is available in the "native" documents as well as in the new fields.
+- We have introduced duplication: data is available in the "native" documents as well as in the new fields.

-    * We need to make sure that the index table stays in sync with the "native" documents' data.
+  - We need to make sure that the index table stays in sync with the "native" documents' data.
-    * This is relevant whenever the native documents are changed.
+  - This is relevant whenever the native documents are changed.
-    * In our app this is the case
+  - In our app this is the case
-      * when a user "saves" a document and
+    - when a user "saves" a document and
-      * when a document will get published (not supported, yet)
+    - when a document will get published (not supported, yet)

-* For imported documents, we have a scheduled job that fills in the index, if it's missing for a document in the document unit table.
+- For imported documents, we have a scheduled job that fills in the index, if it's missing for a document in the document unit table.

-* Wrt. the list on the start page, the index table is the point of reference.
+- Wrt. the list on the start page, the index table is the point of reference.

-* Wrt. displaying, editing, saving and publishing the individual documents, the document unit table stays the point of reference.